hawaiisfishes.com

 HAWAIIAN SILVERSIDE · `iao · Atherinomorus insularum (Jordan & Evermann, 1905)

-(Note: The photos of this fish in Hawaii's Fishes and the Ultimate Guide to Hawaiian Reef Fishes incorrectly show Delicate Roundherrings)
+(Note: The photos of this fish in the 1st and 2nd printings of Hawaii's Fishes and the Ultimate Guide to Hawaiian Reef Fishes incorrectly show Delicate Roundherrings and vice versa)

-These small fish live in large tide pools, brackish pools, and on shallow protected reef flats.
-Greenish gray on the back, they have a silvery stripe running the length of the body.
-They usually swim near the surface in loose groups; Occasionally they form large, dense, fast-moving schools.
+These small fish live in large tide pools, brackish pools, on shallow protected reef flats, and off rocky shorelines, often in large numbers.
+Greenish gray on the back, they have a silvery stripe topped by a blue-green line running the length of the body.
 At night they disperse to feed on plankton at the surface.
 In ancient Hawai`i these fish were said to be phosphorescent; the face of a human sacrificial victim was sometimes rubbed with them “so that it shone like the eyes of the maneater shark of the deep.”
-To about 5 in.
+To about 3 1/2 in., but usually much smaller.
 Endemic (with a sister species, A. lacunosus, elsewhere in the Indo-Pacific).
-Photo: Leleiwi Beach Park, Hawai`i..
+Photo: Leleiwi Beach Park, Hawai`i.

 Home | Fishes | Invertebrates | Books | CDs | Links | Contact